-It’s easy to get misled by measuring the wrong video marketing metrics.
+It’s easy to get misled by measuring the wrong video metrics.
 We call those (vanity metrics) they tend to be positive and comforting but they really don’t add value to your brand objectives.
 This misleading data could be in the form of shares, likes, and new followers.
-But don’t panic yet.
+It really depends on a variety of things.

 In this article you’ll learn:

 - Questions to ask before measuring video marketing metrics

 - Important YouTube video metrics to focus on

 - How to divide video marketing metrics into categories

 Understanding the objectives of your brand marketing will help you identify whether your videos distribution strategy is paying off.
 For that reason, here’s ten important video metrics that matter to every video publisher who wants to measure their performance.
 Check out Valentine’s Day video insights in 2019 in Egypt